compressmodels/compressmodels.github.io/README.md

 I am working on research that makes multi-layer perceptrons (MLP) faster in inference (low latency) as well as less energy-intensive.

-The software packages has two functions available for use by the user that result in latency improvements:
+The software package has two functions available.
+Both functions construct early-exit rules that allow that model to branch given easy inputs.
-`add_linear_predict_rule` featured in the fraud dataset notebook example and `add_hypersphere_prediction_grouping_rule` featured in the breast cancer dataset notebook example.
+- `add_linear_predict_rule` featured in the fraud dataset notebook example outputs a hyperplane (dividing the data space into two halfspaces).
+This hyperplane is fit such that all data in the + halfspace is one class.
+- `add_hypersphere_prediction_grouping_rule` featured in the breast cancer dataset notebook example uses various clustering techniques to detect groups with a high prevalence of a predicted class and then construct rules, defined as hyperspheres to detect membership within that group.

+In both cases, the succcess of the algorithm will depend on the shape of the data.

 Software Usage:
 ```[python]